Get the best sleep apnea treatment in NJ

 Oral Appliance Therapy

 This type of treatment is best for those diagnosed with mild or moderate sleep apnea or those who are CPAP intolerant.
 The oral appliance is custom made for your mouth by Dr. Fiorentini and helps to hold your lower jaw slightly forward, and slightly open.
-This keeps your tongue forward and limits the collapsing of your airway during sleep.
+This keeps your tongue forward and limits the collapse of your airway during sleep.
 Although a dental sleep apnea device is not as effective as CPAP therapy, it is more likely to be tolerated during an entire night’s sleep and therefore can be the best choice for many patients suffering from obstructive sleep apnea.

 What Can You Do Today?